puzzle/jenkins-techlab/labs/08_tools.md

 In this example we use the custom tools jdk8_oracle and maven35.

 Create a new branch named ``lab-8.1`` from branch ``lab-2.1`` and change the contents of the ``Jenkinsfile`` to:

+?we can reference envs without $?.split() string method outiside script block?
+?in a local setup change agent to any?

 ```groovy
 pipeline {